amoser67/shopify_dev_utils/README.md

         package.json
         run.js

-**scripts**
+## Scripts

-The *scripts* directory can contain files and sub-directories, however these sub-directories may not contain additional directories.
-We refer to the files which are in the *scripts* directory as *primary* files, and the files which are in the sub-directories as *secondary* files.
+The scripts directory can contain files and sub-directories, however these sub-directories may not contain additional directories.
+We refer to the files which are in the scripts directory as *primary* files, and the files which are in the sub-directories as *secondary* files.

-We refer to the JS files we add to *theme/assets* as *modules*.
+We refer to the JS files we add to theme/assets as *modules*.
 Each module corresponds to either the minified contents of a *primary* file or the minified and concatenated contents of all *secondary* files within a sub-directory.
-In other words, each sub-directory and *primary* file in *scripts* are associated with a *module* of the same name in *theme/assets*.
+In other words, each sub-directory and *primary* file in scripts are associated with a *module* of the same name in theme/assets.

-**styles**
+## Styles

-The *styles* directory is meant to contain scss files and sub-directories, and unlike *scripts*, there is no limit to sub-directory nesting.
-However, at this point modulation of *styles* is not supported, so there must be a *primary* file in the *styles* directory named *main.scss*, and when a change ocurrs in a scss file, *main.scss* will have its contents compiled to css, minified, and written to *theme/assets/main.css.liquid*.
+The styles directory is meant to contain scss files and sub-directories, and unlike scripts, there is no limit to sub-directory nesting.
+However, at this point modulation of styles is not supported, so there must be a *primary* file in the styles directory named *main.scss*, and when a change ocurrs in a scss file, *main.scss* will have its contents compiled to css, minified, and written to theme/assets/main.css.liquid.

-**theme**
+## Theme

 The theme directory is expected to contain at least the following directories: